Find deep inner peace and spiritual strength.

 In the 14th century, the French poet Remy Belleau (1528-1577) wrote L’Amethyste, ou les Amours de Bacchus et d’Amethyste (Amethyst or the loves of Bacchus and Amethyste), which describes how Amethyst was created and became linked with sobriety.
 While the myth is relatively modern, it follows the ancient mythic style of an unfortunate encounter between a mortal woman and a god…

 One day Bacchus, the god of wine, was in a foul mood and feeling neglected.
 He decided to take out his frustration on the first mortal he encountered.
 Soon after, a beautiful young woman named Amethyste passed the god while on her way to worship at the shrine of the goddess Artemis.
 Bacchus ordered his tigers to devour the girl.
 As the beasts attacked, Amethyst cried out the name of the goddess to save her.
 Artemis responded by turning Amethyst into a white stone that could not be hurt by the tigers.
 Bacchus, suddenly struck by remorse, collected his best wines and poured the vintage over the white stone, dyeing it a vivid purple.

 The Miners sell to a rough Gem Dealer/Exporter.

 The Gem Dealer sells directly to Moonrise Crystals.

 The Supply Chain

-Most of the mining is underground and causes relatively little environmental damage.
+The mine was underground and caused relatively little environmental damage.